RhetTbull/autofile/autofile/filetemplate.md

 - `==`: template field equals value
 - `!=`: template field does not equal value

-Multiple values may be separated by '|' (the pipe symbol).  `value` is itself a template statement so you can use one or more template fields in `value` which will be resolved before the comparison occurs.
+Multiple values may be separated by '|' (the pipe symbol) when used with `contains`, `matches`, `startswith`, and `endswith`.  `value` is itself a template statement so you can use one or more template fields in `value` which will be resolved before the comparison occurs.
 When applied to multi-valued fields (ie. lists), the comparison is applied to each value in the list and evaluates to True if *any* of the values match.

 For example: